-Engage 100 is a collection of course experiences designed for first-year students that connect, engage, and challenge you during your first semester at FSU, as well as pave the way to future success in college.
-Each Engage 100 course is a small, mentor-guided class centered on a particular topic, interest, major, or academic experience.
+Engage 100 is a collection of courses designed for first-year students that connect, engage, and challenge you during your first semester at FSU, as well as pave the way to future success in college.
+Each Engage 100 course is a small class centered on a particular topic, interest, major, or academic experience.
 Most Engage 100 courses are open to any student, regardless of major.

-FTIC students starting in Summer/Fall 2022 must enroll in an Engage 100 course experience during their first Summer B/Fall term (excluding NCAA student athletes, FYA/FSA students, and students accepted into the College of Music, College of Motion Picture Arts, or into the Bachelor of Fine Arts program in theatre or dance).
-Most students will take in an Engage 100 during the fall semester.
+FTIC students starting in Summer/Fall 2023 must enroll in an Engage 100 course during their first Summer B/Fall term (excluding NCAA student athletes, FYA/FSA students, and students accepted into the

+College of Music, College of Motion Picture Arts, or into the Bachelor of Fine Arts program in theatre or dance).
+Most students will take in an Engage 100 during the Fall semester.

-There are over 25 approved courses designated as Engage 100 course experiences, with hundreds of course sections offered each fall.
-Select programs are also offered in Summer B and the spring semester.
+There are over 25 approved courses to choose from, with hundreds of course sections offered.
+Select programs are also offered in Summer B and the Spring semester.